-Locate the <img> tag for each Image URL in the table below and rewrite the alt text, keeping it to 125 characters or less.
+Locate the <img> tag for each Image URL and rewrite the alt text, keeping it to 125 characters or less.
 If you really need to write a longer description, consider using the longdesc attribute which was created for this specific purpose.

 Some other good principles to keep in mind when writing alt text: